Cecilia8989/pands-project/README.md

 ### Histograms

+An histogram is a graph that allows us to explore the frequency distribution of a numerical variable.
+The X-Axis represents a range of values grouped together that we want to investigate, while the Y-Axis represents the frequency or count of data for each value.

 First I would like to start with an histogram showing the mean of each variables for each species.

 ![Hist-1]()